If you are an exporter or supplier of fish or other seafood, you have to use the same documentation.

 Crew requirements in free trade agreements

 Fish exports are in many cases subject to the requirement that the goods must be wholly obtained in the exporting country.
 As regards fish caught outside the customs area, the requirement is that the catch must be made by "their vessels", i.e. the vessels of the contracting parties.
-Norway is working to make the "flag rule" decisive in all negotiations, but most agreements also contain requirements, among other things, for crew nationality.
+Norway is working to make the "flag rule" decisive in all negotiations, but most agreements also contain requirements, among other things, for the citizenship of the crew, officers and the captain.
 Below is a list of the requirements that apply in connection with export to the various contracting parties.
-When a 75% rule is stipulated, officers are counted as part of the crew.
-It is the citizenship that determines the nationality.

-- Compensation agreements: All officers and at least 75% of the crews must come from Norway or an EU member state.
+- Compensation agreements: All officers, the captain and at least 75% of the crew must come from Norway or an EU member state.

--The EEA Agreement: All officers and at least 75% of the crews must come from Norway, Iceland or an EU member state.
+-The EEA Agreement: All officers, the captain and at least 75% of the crew must come from Norway, Iceland or an EU member state.

-With the PEM Zone (Albania, the Faroe Islands, Switzerland, Egypt, Israel, Palestine, Jordan, Lebanon, Morocco, Tunisia, Turkey, Bosnia and Herzegovina, North Macedonia, Montenegro, Serbia, Ukraine, Georgia): All officers and at least 75% of the crews must come from and EFTA member state or the respective contracting party.
+- For other countries associated with the PEM Convention (Albania, the Faroe Islands, Switzerland, Egypt, Israel, Palestine, Jordan, Lebanon, Liechteinstein, Morocco, Tunisia, Turkey, Bosnia and Herzegovina, North Macedonia, Montenegro, Serbia, Ukraine, Georgia): All officers, the captain and at least 75% of the crew must come from an EFTA member state or the respective contracting party.

-With Mexico: All officers and at least 75% of the crews must come from an EFTA member state or Mexico.
+With Mexico: All officers, the captain and at least 75% of the crew must come from an EFTA member state or Mexico.

-With the Philippines: All officers and at least 75% of the crews must come from the exporting contracting party.
+With the Philippines: All officers, the captain and at least 75% of the crew must come from the exporting contracting party.